nimasaraeian/nima-portfolio/README.md

-# Nima Saraeian - AI & Digital Psychology Expert Website
+# Nima Saraeian - AI Marketing Strategist Website

-This is the official website of Nima Saraeian (نیما سرائیان), an AI-driven psychological researcher and digital psychology expert.
-The website showcases research, projects, and insights in the intersection of AI, psychology, and human behavior.
+This is the official website of Nima Saraeian (نیما سرائیان), an AI Marketing Strategist specializing in the intersection of artificial intelligence, consumer psychology, and digital branding.
+The website showcases business examples, marketing strategies, and AI-driven solutions across various industries.

 **Live Site**: [https://www.nimasaraeian.com](https://www.nimasaraeian.com)